bradleyeckert/hermes/docs/hermes.md

 Rather than rely on handshaking, data can be streamed out of the UART as a file stream.
 It is authenticated after each block.
 Such one-way communication doesn't care about USB latency or whether there is anything connected to the port.

-`printf` is built on the `int _write(int fd, char *buf, int size)` primitive.
+In the WCH platform, `printf` is built on the `int _write(int fd, char *buf, int size)` primitive.
 Since `size` could be anything, but is usually not much, `printf` initializes by sending a boilerplate and nonce.
 Each `printf` uses a non-acknowledged send.
 When the number of bytes sent crosses a threshold, the boilerplate and nonce may be re-sent in case the terminal got lost.
 Each `printf` ( or `hermesStreamOut`) is one AEAD message.
 If the message is too big for the receive buffer the message will be lost, so make sure the receive buffer is bigger than `printf` will ever need.